-Weekdone uses OKRs (which stands for Objectives and Key Results) and makes it easy for you to track progress of you company's quarterly goals.
+Weekdone uses conversion, feedback, and recognition (CFRs) which make it easy for you to track performance and engagement from week to week.
 It also allows you to provide transparent feedback and lets your team members set weekly plans to drive your goals forward.

 Start Motivating Your Employees Today